Simon Kimbangu

-Members of the Kimbangu Church of Portugal celebrating New Year on May 25, 2013 outside Lisbon, Portugal.
+Members of the Kimbangu Church of Portugal celebrating New Year on May 25, 2013, outside Lisbon, Portugal.

 Simon Kimbangu (September 12, 1887 – October 12, 1951) was a Congolese religious leader who founded the Christian new religious movement Kimbanguism.
 Kimbanguists consider him to be an incarnation of the Holy Spirit.

 Biography

 Kimbangu was born at Nkamba, near Thysville, in 1887.
-Kimbangu’s arrival is claimed to have been prophesied before his birth by Kimpa Vita in the 1600s.
+Kimbangu's arrival is claimed to have been prophesied before his birth by Kimpa Vita in the 1600s.
 Her message was about the arrival of the Holy Spirit as well as the liberation of Africa, for which she was persecuted by the Catholic Church and burnt alive.

-According to the Kimbanguist narrative, in September 12 1887, there was a terrible rain storm and thunder; Papa Kuyela, a traditional religious leader, and Mama Luezi found an infant in the bush and adopted him - that child found was whom Kimpa Vuta prophesied about.
+According to the Kimbanguist narrative, on September 12, 1887, there was a terrible rain storm and thunder; Papa Kuyela, a traditional religious leader, and Mama Luezi found an infant in the bush and adopted him - that child found was whom Kimpa Vuta prophesied about.
 He became a Baptist in 1915, and worked as a catechist for several years before beginning his own ministry after being called by The Lord Jesus Christ in 1910.

 In early 1921, he was told to wake up the work of God, and that he was to preach his message and to proclaim his divinity to an unfaithful people and those who had forgotten the message of the lord.
-According to his disciples, Kimbangu cured the sick, raised the dead back to life, prophesied the future and the liberation of black people, and had revealed many hidden things from the bible.
+According to his disciples, Kimbangu cured the sick, raised the dead back to life, prophesied the future and the liberation of black people, and revealed many hidden things from the bible.
 His ministry developed a large following, causing suspicion amongst the Belgian authorities.
 His ministry of preaching and miraculous healing lasted from April to September 1921.
 Within a short time he attracted large crowds.

 According to Dr. Bertram Melbourne, both the Protestant and the Catholic religious establishments became alarmed and appealed to the colonial authorities who sought his arrest.
 David van Reybrouck, however, indicated that the Belgian administrator, Léon Morel, became concerned and invited Catholic and Protestant missionaries to a meeting in Thysville.
 While the Catholics supported a vigorous intervention, the Protestants favored a soft approach as they saw it as a form of Christian devotion.
-The hardliners prevailed and Kimbangu and followers were arrested on 6 June 1921, but Kimbangu escaped with some of his disciples and his son, Charles, into the bush.
+The hardliners prevailed, and Kimbangu and his followers were arrested on 6 June 1921, but Kimbangu escaped with some of his disciples and his son, Charles, into the bush.